Close-up of PageSpeed Insights Dashboard Core Web Vitals scores

 The only way to know for sure is to measure.

-Different devices, browsers, and connection speeds can all affect a user's experience.
+Different devices, browsers, connection speeds and geographic locations can all affect a user's experience.

-I can setup tools that measure your real users' experiences, telling us how fast your site loads, how stable it is, how fast it reacts to user interactions, and more.
+I can setup tools that measure your real users' experiences, documenting exactly how fast your site loads for them, how stably it loads for them, how fast it reacts for them, and more.

-This will tell if any of your users are having issues.
+This data will tell definitively whether or not any of your users are having issues.

 What if my site has performance issues?